PieOfficial/Pie/README.md

 # ***Pie***
-Pie is a build system designed for power, speed, and productivity.
-A general purpose build tool that combines ease of use with high efficiency.
-It is very easy to use syntactically, and also provides great build times!
-Pie is free and open-source and is written in C++ and C. It is designed to be easy to use, extensible, and fast.
-Pie's syntax is similar to cmake(A Building system).
+Pie is a free and open source build system designed for power, speed, and productivity.
+Pie is a general purpose build system that is both easy to use and efficient.
+It is simple in terms of syntax and provides quick build times!

+Pie is written in C and C++, it's designed to be easy to use, extensible, and fast.
+Pie's syntax is similar to CMake (Another build system).
  - [Introduction](#Pie)
 - [Building](#Building)
 - [Licensing](#licensing)